 Fig. 5.8b shows a close-up of the TNW from the same pattern, displaying two well defined junctions.
 The third junction is not fully formed, but a trace of its formation is seen as an indent in the Al film, where the film becomes thinner due to only being partially shadowed.
 For this to form a triple junction, the entire pattern should be positioned closer to the target, while reducing the height of the KNW pairs.
-The design could also be made more compact, if long thin film islands are not the goal.
+The design could also be made more compact, if a long thin-film island is not the goal.

-Fig. 5.8c shows an example of two well defined junctions formed on a TNW, also displaying pristine morphology of the epitaxial thin film.
+Fig. 5.8c shows an example of two well defined junctions formed on the TNW, also displaying the highly pristine morphology of the epitaxial thin-film.

 For thinner NWs, the kinking direction is not always perfectly radial from the NW, the protrusion sometimes appears diagonally from the intended direction.
-Fig. 5.8d shows an example of this case; the SEM image is taken near the top of a TNW, where two kinked structures in the pattern have kinked diagonally, one of which can be seen in the figure.
+Fig. 5.8d shows an example of a typical result, the SEM image is taken near the top of a TNW, where two kinked structures in the pattern have kinked diagonally, one of which can be seen in the figure.
 When the KNWs are spaced in the right way, their diagonal protrusions may collectively create two short junctions in sequence, as is the case in the figure, or they may overlap to create a junction that can vary in length as a function of the amount of overlap.

-The half-formation of a third junction is somewhat common, the signature indent in the deposited thin film is noticeable for most of the TNWs when the KNWs are formed by 1-10 EBLS.
-Fig. 5.8e shows a TNW suitable for a double junction device, but with a small indent in the thin film near the bottom.
+The half-formation of a third junction is somewhat common, the signature indent in the deposited thin-film is noticeable for most of the TNWs when the KNWs are formed by 1-10 EBLS.
+Fig. 5.8e shows a TNW suitable for a double junction device, but with a small indent in the thin-film near the bottom.
 For device purposes, this area would be covered by a contacting lead, and is not an issue.
-The indent however, can also occur if the design uses a thick, middle NW, and the pattern is slightly misaligned.
-Even if the 150-300 EBLS NWs do not kink, their Au cap may move around a bit, and sometimes grows a small top, that can create unintended full- or partial shadows.
+The indent however, can also occur if the design uses a thick, middle NW,